Oga Quasi-National Park

 Oga Quasi-National Park (男鹿国定公園, Oga Kokutei Kōen) is a quasi-national park on the Oga Peninsula, in Akita Prefecture, in far northwestern Japan.
 The park is wholly within the city of Oga.

 It is rated a protected landscape (Category V) according to the IUCN.

 The area was designated a quasi-national park on May 15, 1973.

 Like all quasi-national parks in Japan, the park is managed by the local prefectural government; in this case, that of Akita prefecture.

 Godzilla Rock (Oga)

-On the southern part of the Oga Peninsula, there is a craggy place called Cape Shiosezaki.
+On the southern part of the Oga Peninsula, there is a place called Cape Shiosezaki.
 One of the rocks there is nicknamed Godzilla Rock for its silhouette resembling Godzilla.
-(39°51′30.2″N 139°45′22.2″E) When the sun goes down behind this natural formation, it creates the image of a flame-blowing monster.
-April and October are the best months for taking photos of the monster breathing fire.
+(39°51′30.2″N 139°45′22.2″E) When the sun sets next to the natural formation, it can create the image of Godzilla blowing fire or more commonly known as radiation in the movies flame-blowing monster.
 The other eroded and named rocks are Godzilla's Tail Rock, Gamera Rock, Turtle Rock, Twin Rocks and Sailboat Rock.